jennymalmoe/LazyVegan/README.md

 * [Pixelmator](https://www.pixelmator.com/mac/) - used to resize images.
 * [Postimages](https://postimages.org/) - used to create url for images.
 * [RandomKeygen](https://randomkeygen.com/) - used to generate secure password to Secret Key.
+* [TechSini](https://techsini.com/) - mockup generator used for preview of the  website.
 * [Visual Studio Code](https://code.visualstudio.com/) - IDE used for code editing.
 * [W3C Validator](https://validator.w3.org/) - used to test HTML code to ensure there were no errors.
 * [W3C Validator CSS](https://validator.w3.org/) - used to test CSS code to ensure there were no errors.